databendlabs/databend-docs/docs/en/sql-reference/00-sql-reference/10-data-types/43-data-type-variant.md

 └────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```

-Please note that, if a field name contains spaces or special characters, enclose it in double quotes:
+Please note that field names are **case-sensitive**.
+If a field name contains spaces or special characters, enclose it in double quotes.

 ```sql
 INSERT INTO